dbopaiah/dbopaiah/README.md

-- 👋 Hi, I’m Dithin Bopaiah
+- 👋 Hi, I’m Dithin
-- 👀 Interested in developing a open world game
+- 👀 Interested in developing projects
 - 💞️ I’m looking to collaborate on an intersting project
-- 💼 any freelance work? do reach, email :)

 **languages and tools:**